miura/NEUBIAS_Bioimage_Analyst_Course2017/docs/Bioimage Analyst School- Program.md

 Note: Eclipse will be presented in more detail by JY later.

-*Please propose your workflow tool, so that I can be a bit more detailed here.*

-#### Learning resources 15:00- 15:30
+### Learning resources

-(Currently no one is assigned as moderator)
+**Feb.
+12, 15:00- 15:30** moderator: Kota Miura

-Where we could learn certain scripting language?
+Where could we learn scripting language?
 What would be the most efficient way? ...
 We will try to overview currently available learning resources for various workflow scripting environments.
 As just listing various resources will be boring, we also ask participants to raise their hand, tell others about resources they know and their comments.

 e.g.